OurPraise-Vineyard/ourpraise/README.md

 `npm start`

-# Integration API
+# API

+The API is available at `https://europe-west1-ourpraise-fb.cloudfunctions.net/ENDPOINT`.

+## `/slides`

 Get events and songs for presentation:

 `https://europe-west1-ourpraise-fb.cloudfunctions.net/slides?event=EVENT_ID&song=SONG_ID`

-Provide *either* a song id or an event id.
+Provide _either_ a song id or an event id.
 If both are present, the song id will be ignored.

-Example response:
+_Example response:_

 ```json
 [